Lessons and Suggested Hymns, Advent – Transfiguration, Cycle B (December 3, 2023 – February 11, 2024)

 A brief silence is kept.

-Heavenly Father, thank you for the faith and zeal of reformers who sought to recover or preserve the precious pearl of great price, the Gospel of salvation.
-Thank you for all the faithful people in every land and every age who have preferred nothing whatsoever to Christ Jesus, and him crucified.
-Keep us in their company, and keep our faith warm and pure through the life-giving fire of your most Holy Spirit.
+Heavenly Father, thank you for the precious pearl of great price, the Gospel of salvation.
+Thank you for the faith and zeal of reformers who sought to find, keep, and share it.
+Thank you for faithful people throughout history who have preferred nothing whatsoever to Christ Jesus, and him crucified.
+Keep us in their company.
+Keep our faith warm and pure through the life-giving fire of your most Holy Spirit.

 Lord, in your mercy, please hear our prayer.